sarah-cic-uk/Code-the-Future/session-1/intro_to_ide.md

 ### Using VSCode

-Note: if you haven't already downloaded VSCode, please use the following link to do so: <a href='https://code.visualstudio.com/' target='_blank'>Download VSCode</a>
+Note: if you haven't already downloaded VSCode, please use the following link to do so: <a style="pointer-events:all" href='https://code.visualstudio.com/' target='_blank' title="Download VSCode">Download VSCode</a>

 #### What is VSCode